 There was a revelation last year that the biggest IT outsourcing companies like Infosys, TCS, Wipro, Cognizant, HCL, NIIT and a few more were flooding the H-1B lottery system for years, by filing more visa applications than they actually needed to get more visas, and sadly it took 10 years for U.S. authorities to capture this.
 These are billion-dollar revenue Indian IT companies by the way, who broke the rules for years.

 All these years I have seen what was going on, and I was really surprised how the U.S. is giving away its critical industry AND its own kids’ future to the bad policies of extreme capitalism (in extreme, everything is bad).
 However, the scale of damage is even more alarming than I could have imagined a few years ago, when I could not see the full extent of the actual damage of H-1B.

-These folks are capturing future hiring of internal US positons, also staffing business of IT and all their recruiters are in India calls centers who make sometimes 500 calls to US candidates by using fake US phone #.
-So the “ancillary US jobs (like staffing, administration/accounting of IT contracts” are also getting stolen from Americans as on surface it seems one H1B person took US jobs, but he/she end up stealing 3-4 more US jobs or even more (if she/he get to management level or win trust of US client).
-This is very alarming (I am again and again trying to give you picture that one H1B steals 5 or more jobs in 1 year).
-It is a kind of war going on economical side.
+These folks are capturing the future hiring of internal U.S. positons.
+Also staffing business of IT and all their recruiters are in India call centers and make sometimes 500 calls to U.S. candidates by using fake U.S. phone #.
+So the “ancillary U.S. jobs (like staffing, administration/accounting of IT contracts) are also getting stolen from Americans, since on the surface it seems one H-1B person took U.S. jobs, but s/he ends up stealing 3-4 more U.S. jobs or even more (if s/he gets to management level or wins trust of U.S. client).
+This is very alarming (I am again and again trying to give you a picture that one H1B steals five or more jobs in one year).
+It is a kind of war going on on the economic side.